-If uncomfortable with direct contact and the concern is of a general nature, an anonymous letter addressed to the President expressing a concern may be placed in the locked box located in the lower foyer, next to the family mailboxes.
+If uncomfortable with direct contact and the concern is of a general nature, an anonymous letter addressed to the President expressing a concern may be placed in the locked box located in the upper foyer, by the front door.
 The concern will be addressed at the next Executive Meeting.
 The outcomes will be forwarded to members through a general email from the president or posted in the monthly newsletter.